Robin Guy: Influences

-In a 2024 interview with Pearl Drums, Guy cited Iron Maiden, The Police, and Adam & The Ants as early inspirations for their “seriously original stuff.”
+In a 2024 interview with Pearl Drums, Guy cited Iron Maiden, The Police, and Adam & The Ants as early inspirations for their "seriously original stuff".
 He also praised Chad Smith (Red Hot Chili Peppers), Vinnie Paul (Pantera), and Ronald Bruner Jr. among others.

 Death and legacy

-Guy died on 8 September 2024 of cancer, according to his wife.
+Guy died on 8 September 2024 of cancer, announced by his wife, Jessica Rush.
 Following the announcement of his death, tributes were shared across the music industry.
-John Robb (The Membranes) described him as “an extraordinary drummer whose power and finesse made him one of the most in demand players on the scene,” particularly for his work with Rachel Stamp and All About Eve.
-Music critic Simon Price called him “one of those super-energetic, all-action drummers who makes every gig 20 per cent more watchable.”
+John Robb (The Membranes) described him as "an extraordinary drummer whose power and finesse made him one of the most in demand players on the scene", particularly for his work with Rachel Stamp and All About Eve.
+Music critic Simon Price called him "one of those super-energetic, all-action drummers who makes every gig 20 per cent more watchable".

-Singer Julianne Regan also wrote that it was “such a privilege to have known him and to have had him in the band,” while fans praised him as “a tremendously talented drummer,” “super showman,” and “an incredible force behind that kit.”
+Singer Julianne Regan also wrote that it was "such a privilege to have known him and to have had him in the band", while fans praised him as "a tremendously talented drummer", "super showman", and "an incredible force behind that kit".